-The D/PER is responsible for policy on how public funds are allocated across each area of Government spending, and for ensuring that expenditure is managed in line with these allocations by the Government Departments and key State agencies.
-In 2011, public expenditure under the control of the D/PER amounts to €57.5 billion.
-(This figure covers all current and capital spending by Government Departments and agencies, including spending from the Social Insurance Fund, but does not include spending directly from the Central Fund such as debt-servicing costs.)
+The Department of Public Expenditure & Reform is responsible for policy on allocating public funds across each area of Government spending and ensuring that expenditure is managed in line with these allocations by the Government Departments and key State agencies.
+In 2013, public expenditure under the control of the Department of Public Expenditure & Reform amounts to €54.5 billion.
+(This figure covers all voted current and capital spending by Government Departments and agencies, including spending from the Social Insurance Fund, but does not include non-voted spending directly from the Central Fund such as debt-servicing costs.)

 - Summary statistics on the levels of public expenditure over the years are available here.